Autism Spectrum Disorder In Children: Types, Symptoms & Causes

 Image: IStock

 Childhood disintegrative disorder is also known as Heller’s syndrome or disintegrative psychosis.
-The disorder causes development problems in language, motor skills, toileting skills, or social function.
+It is one of the childhood disorders that cause development problems in language, motor skills, toileting skills, or social function.

 4. Kanner’s syndrome